-McCollam Elementary School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+Arbuckle Elementary School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any and all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The safety plan is developed by the McCollam Safety Committee before it is presented annually to the Alum Rock Union Elementary School District Board of Trustees for approval.
-The revised plan was approved in December 2011.
-The Safety Plan and drill procedures are reviewed during the year with all staff.
+The school safety plan is developed and reviewed on a yearly basis by the Arbuckle Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
+The plan was last updated and approved in December 2011.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.

-The McCollam School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.
+The Arbuckle Safety Plan contains a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, nondiscriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and intervention and referral system policy.